cdecan/Group-22/Sprint6Updates1.md

 ### 2. what is the progress so far (at least some test cases written, more than 2)

-created the book_listing function, need to finish it and merge it
+created and assigned cards on the scrumboard, created the book_listing function, need to finish it and merge it

 ### 3. any difficulties.